 3,000 to 4,500 freedom seekers passed through northeastern Illinois from the 1820s through 1861.
-Of those traveling through Chicago, roughly one-third came to Chicago and went by ship to Detroit and Canada, one-third traveled by train from Chicago after 1852, and one-third left Chicago overland first south through the Calumet region and then east through northwest Indiana and onto Michigan.
-Their movements reached from La Salle and Livingston Counties to the southwest into Will and Cook Counties, with some traveling through what are now the western and northern suburbs.
+Of those traveling through Chicago, many came to Chicago and went by ship to Detroit and Canada,some traveled by train from Chicago after 1852, and a significant number left Chicago overland first south through the Calumet region and then east through northwest Indiana and onto Michigan.
+Others traveled from La Salle and Livingston Counties to the southwest into Will and Cook Counties, and then onto NW Indiana and Michigan.
+A relatively small number traveled through what are now the western and northern suburbs.

 MY WORK --